Skip to Main Content

 Uniting to End HIV/AIDS in Black Communities

 Racism and discrimination greatly affect healthcare within Black communities, particularly in the context of HIV.
-Structural inequities, stigma, and bias can hinder access to quality healthcare services like Positive Resource Connection’s HIV testing, prevention resources and connection to care.
+Structural inequities, stigma, and bias can hinder access to quality healthcare services.
 Additionally, discriminatory practices may contribute to mistrust within healthcare systems, discouraging individuals from seeking the care they need.

 Knowledge is a powerful tool for any individual when it comes to taking care of their health.
 The initial spread of fear and misinformation during the early years of the HIV epidemic during the 1980s and 90s still persist today across all racial communities.
 Understanding how HIV is transmitted, practicing safe behaviors, and recognizing risk factors empower individuals to make informed decisions about their sexual health.
 Comprehensive education like our Outreach programs promotes the use of preventive measures, dispels myths, reduces stigma, and contributes significantly to preventing HIV transmission.